Please note that we tend to use what3words for precise locations.

 URC what3words: ///puppets.slogged.autumn

 Evening walks are always Tuesday, and meet at 18:45 for a 19:00 start.
-It is £2 per person (we would greatly appreciate exact change if possible).
+Walks generally last about an hour.
+It is £3 per person (we would greatly appreciate exact change if possible).
 Please check the weather report and dress appropriately!
-Sadly our insurance doesn’t cover pets, so no dogs please.
+All walks are undertaken at your own risk – no animals please.

 Visiting the museum (Chandos Hall)